robtimus/date-time-validation/README.md

 <sup>1</sup>: because the type has no time zone information, the `zoneId` may not be defined as `provided`.\
 <sup>2</sup>: can be validated with annotations from `date-time-validation`.\
-<sup>3</sup>: because no time zone is applicanle for the type, the `zoneId` must be defined as `system`.
+<sup>3</sup>: because no time zone is applicable for the type, the `zoneId` must be defined as `system`.
 Since this is the default, the `zoneId` parameter can simply be omitted.

 ### time-validation
 [![Maven Central](https://img.shields.io/maven-central/v/com.github.robtimus/time-validation?versionPrefix=1)](https://search.maven.org/artifact/com.github.robtimus/time-validation)